 - Irrational fears

 - Prolonged periods of depression

-Diagnosing mental stress is often done through process of elimination.
+Diagnosing mental stress is often done through a process of elimination.
 This may involve ruling out other possible causes of physical symptoms.
-If mental or emotional stress is believed to be a major contributing factor to the symptoms you’re experiencing, you may be referred to a physiologist for a mental health evaluation.
+If mental or emotional stress is believed to be a significant contributing factor to the symptoms you’re experiencing, you may be referred to a physiologist for a mental health evaluation.
 Treatment often involves a combination of medication and various forms of therapy.

 Inform someone if you believe you are experiencing mental stress at work.
 This could be your direct supervisor or a member of your company’s human resources department.
 Make a formal report so that there is documentation of what you reported and what action was taken or not taken.
 Ensure that your rights are protected by adhering to your workplace’s rules and procedures for filing complaints, particularly with regard to time limits (e.g., within 60 days of the incident occurring).
 Consider keeping a journal of specific incidents, complete with dates and descriptions.
 This information may prove useful in the future if you work with an attorney to pursue compensation or a legal remedy.